 Site staff will connect to the Interactive Response Technology (IRT), enter the identification and security information, and confirm a minimal amount of data in response to IRT prompts.
+The IRT will then provide the group assignment and have the staff confirm it.
+The full detailed procedures for group allocation are described in the Operating Guidelines.
 If the participant is not eligible to participate in the study, then the information will only be recorded on the participant recruitment log.

 Participant numbers that are assigned by the IRT will consist of a 12-digit string (a 3-digit country identifier, a 4-digit study center identifier, and a 5-digit participant identifier).
-The first of the 5-digit participant identifier will identify the participants as being part of the subset for exploratory objective (number 1) or not (number 2).
-For example, Participant 840000120005 is the fifth participant enrolled in Center Number 1 in the US (840 being the US country code), and is not part of the subset for exploratory objective.
+For example, Participant 840000100005 is the fifth participant enrolled in Center Number 1 in the US (840 being the USA country code).
+In addition, the first of the 5-digit participant identifier will identify if the participant is part of the subset for exploratory objective (number 1) or not (number 2).
+For example, Participant 840000210003 is the third participant enrolled in Center Number 2 in the US and is part of the subset for exploratory objectives.